fanicia/security-notes/notes/windows/priv-escalation.md

 Now, do `sc.exe start ${SERVICE_NAME}` and you can analyze the events.
 Hopefully, a missing dll will show up for you to use.
+Under the RESULT column, look for a dll with "NAME NOT FOUND".

 ## Misc Exploits - SeImpersonatePrivilege